 The Data Science program can typically be completed in one-and-a-half to two years.
 It blends leading-edge courses in core topics such as machine learning, big data analytics, and statistics, with a variety of electives and an opportunity to apply these techniques in a target domain specialization – a concentration – of choice.

 The concentrations offer both preparatory coursework and a thesis or practicum in a data science application area.
 Potential concentrations include Network Science (the Warren Center for Network and Data Science), Digital Humanities (the Price Lab for Digital Humanities), Biomedicine (the Institute for Biomedical Informatics), and Public Policy (the Annenberg Center for Public Policy) – as well as more traditional opportunities in Computer and Information Science and Electrical and Systems Engineering.
 Moreover, for students interested in other areas within Penn Engineering and the physical sciences regarding computers, Penn Engineering offers a specialized and synergistic MSE Degree in Scientific Computing.
+For students interested in the online Master’s in Data Science program, please go here.

 The MSE in Data Science targets students who have strong mathematical and statistical proficiency, and some programming experience.